zdravkov/kendo-docs/getting-started/using-kendo-with/using-kendo-with-angularjs.md

 Don't forget to load the Kendo UI stylesheets too.

+Next, when creating your AngularJS application you must declare dependency on "kendo.directives":

+    var app = angular.module("your-angular-app", [ "kendo.directives" ]);

 ### Creating widgets the Angular way

 The directives kick in on attributes like `kendo-widget-name`.
 For example to get a `DatePicker` widget, you'd write the following: